 Where to set the Ryobi Table Saw Blade

-Tip the motor carefully and take a piece of stop packing Styrofoam out of the saw motor, and set it aside.
+Tip the motor carefully, remove a piece of stop-packing Styrofoam from the saw motor, and set it aside.
 Tilt the saw motor back and flip the bevel lock into place.
-Make sure you have all the parts from the package, and these include the manual, yellow power switch key, fence, two wrenches, blade guard, anti-kickback pause, miter gauge, push stick, Allen wrench, parts of the quick stand, and bevel knob tools.
+Make sure you have all the package parts, including the manual, yellow power switch key, fence, two wrenches, blade guard, anti-kickback pause, miter gauge, push stick, Allen wrench, parts of the quick stand, and bevel knob tools.

 Before the assembly, you need tools to complete the job.
-These are rafter square, Allen wrench, a socket wrench with an eight-millimeter socket, two screwdrivers, Phillips point combination square, and standard square.
+These are a rafter square, an Allen wrench, a socket wrench with an eight-millimeter socket, two screwdrivers, a Phillips point combination square, and a standard square.
 Leave the table saw unplugged as you install the parts.

 Put on safety wear and follow the safety rules.
-Flip the panel over and lock down the latch and fit it into the slot.
+Flip the panel over, lock down the latch, and fit it into the slot.
 That is how you install the right-hand extension panel.
-Install the stop for the fence control mechanism, and the table saw is still upside down using a Phillips screw.
-Knobs have to be to the unlocked position on the four corners.
+Install the fence control mechanism stop and ensure the table saw is still upside down using a Phillips screw.
+Knobs have to be in the unlocked position on the four corners.

-Turn the table saw upside down and take the assembled legs and pop them into place, and lock.
+Turn the table saw upside down, take the assembled legs, pop them into place, and lock them.
 Do the same on the opposite side.
-Installing the cross members requires the long rod to the top and the short one at the bottom.
+Installing the cross members requires the long rod at the top and the short one at the bottom.